-Management expects revenues in fiscal 2015 to be less than fiscal year 2014 revenues.
-Expectations are for product mix and margins to remain favorable for fiscal year 2015.
-During fiscal 2014 new orders received by the Company were approximately \$21 million.
-The total backlog at June 30, 3014 was approximately \$35.7 million.
-It is presently anticipated that a minimum of \$18 million of orders comprising the June 30, 2014 backlog will be filled during the fiscal year ending June 30, 2015.
-The minimum of \$18 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2015.
+Management expects revenues in fiscal year 2016 to be consistent with fiscal year 2015 revenues.
+Expectations are for product mix and margins to remain favorable for fiscal year 2016.
+During fiscal 2015 new orders received by the Company were approximately \$27.7 million.
+The total backlog at June 30, 3015 was approximately \$36.4 million.
+It is presently anticipated that a minimum of \$26 million of orders comprising the June 30, 2015 backlog will be filled during the fiscal year ending June 30, 2016.
+The minimum of \$26 million does not include any shipments which may be made against orders subsequently received during the fiscal year ending June 30, 2016.
 See discussions below for further detail on the customer mix included in the backlog.

-In addition to the backlog, the Company currently has outstanding opportunities representing in excess of \$21 million in the aggregate for both repeat and new programs.
+In addition to the backlog, the Company currently has outstanding opportunities representing in excess of \$44.8 million in the aggregate for both repeat and new programs.
 The outstanding quotations encompass various new and previously manufactured power supplies, transformers, and subassemblies.
-However, there can be no assurance that the Company will acquire any of the anticipated orders described above, many of which are subject to allocations of the United States defense spending and factors affecting the defense industry and military procurement generally.
+However, there can be no assurance that the Company will acquire any of the anticipated orders described above, many of which are subject to allocations of the United States defense spending and factors affecting the defense industry and industrial locomotive power supply procurement generally.

-Revenues, backlog and outstanding opportunities have declined and we believe may continue to trend down in the foreseeable future due to several ongoing factors discussed in detail in the Sales Backlog and Marketing and Competition sections contained in Item 1 above.
 Management continues to evaluate our sales strategy including the professional and technical resources necessary to keep pace with the changing market conditions and needs of our customers.
-The Company has added to and re-aligned current sales and engineering resources, in order to focus on penetrating opportunities with new and existing customers.
-The Company continues quoting new customers for programs of varying sizes.
+The Company has added to and realigned current sales and engineering resources, in order to focus on penetrating opportunities with new and existing customers.
+The Company continues quoting current and new customers for programs of varying sizes.

-Three significant customers represented 59% and 63% of the Company's total sales in fiscal 2014 and 2013, respectively.
+Three significant customers represented 61% and 59% of the Company's total sales in fiscal 2015 and 2014, respectively.
 These sales are in connection with multiyear programs in which the Company is a significant subcontractor.
-The June 30, 2014 backlog of \$35.7 million includes orders from two customers that represent 50% and 16% of the total backlog.
+The June 30, 2015 backlog of \$36.4 million includes orders from two customers that represent 49% and 13% of the total backlog.
 This high concentration level with two customers presents significant risk.
 A loss of one of these customers or programs related to these customers could significantly impact the Company.
 Historically, a small number of customers have accounted for a large percentage of the Company's total sales in any given fiscal year.
 Management continues to pursue opportunities with current and new customers with an overall objective of lowering the concentration of sales, mitigating excessive reliance upon a single major product of a particular program and minimizing the impact of the loss of a single significant customer.
 Management continues to evaluate its business development functions and potential revised courses of action in order to diversify its customer base.

 Management, along with the Board of Directors, continues to evaluate the need and use of the Company's working capital.
-Capital expenditures are expected to be approximately \$200,000 for fiscal 2015.
+Capital expenditures are expected to be approximately \$250,000 for fiscal 2016.
 Expectations are that the working capital will be required to fund orders, dividend payments, and general operations of the business.
 From time to time, management along with the Mergers and Acquisitions Committee of the Board of Directors examine opportunities involving acquisitions or other strategic options, including buying certain products or product lines.
 The criteria for consideration are synergies with the Company's existing product base and accretion to earnings.